-- Films that have had a limited commercial theatrical run or other distribution are allowed.
+- Films that have had a limited commercial theatrical run or other distribution are allowed to submit.

 - There is no limit on number of works submitted, but each entry must be separate, appropriately labeled and accompanied by the required fee.

-- Submit works on DVDs (only NTSC Region 1/North
+- Submit works on DVD or online only (only NTSC Region 1/North

-- Label all materials (video and/or press) clearly with the name of the applicant and contact info.
+- Label all materials (dvds and/or press) clearly with the name of the applicant and contact info.